danfuzz/samizdat/doc/language-guide/07-generator.md

 ## => [350, 461, 572, 683, 794]
 ```

-### Simple repetition counts
+#### Simple repetition counts

-If a comprehension is just to be a fixed-size (fixed at evaluation time)
+If a comprehension is just to have a fixed number of iterations (fixed at
-repeatedly-evaluated expression, or a repetition of a constant, then
-the shorthand `for expression` can be used instead of a `var in expression`
-form. `expression` is an arbitrary expression, which must evaluate to a
-non-negative int.
+evaluation time), then that can be expressed with the generator expression
+`for expression`, where `expression` evaluates to an integer value.
+This indicates that the comprehension is only to be run that many times.

-This can be combined with other generator forms to place an upper limit
+This is typically combined with other generator forms to place an upper limit
 on the number of values yielded by a comprehension.

 For example: